About Me

 Sept 2021 - May 2023 | Ithaca, NY

 I developed a computational quantum dynamics model of the NV center in Python using the QuTiP library, focusing on quantifying the rate of photoluminescent (PL) transitions.
 I found that driving the NV center with a resonant magnetic field reduces the PL output of relevant transitions by ~20%.
-This implies the NV center could be useful as a quantum magnetic field sensor, i.e. we could put the NV center anywhere and simply "look" at it (collect photon output data) to determine if a resonant magnetic field exists there.
+This implies the NV center could be useful as a quantum magnetic field sensor, i.e. we could put the NV center anywhere and simply "look" at it (collect photon output with our eyeballs or other measurement device) to determine if a resonant magnetic field exists there.

 Jun 2021 - Aug 2021 | Broomfield, Colorado